keycloak/keycloak/examples/demo-template/README.md

 Alternatively, you can install the Keycloak Server onto any JBoss AS 7.1.1, EAP 6.x, or Wildfly 8.x server, but there is a few steps you must follow.

-Obtain latest keycloak-war-dist-all.zip.
+If using JBoss AS7, obtain latest keycloak-war-dist-all.zip.
 This distro is used to install Keycloak onto an existing JBoss installation.
-This installs the server.
+This installs the server using a WAR file.
+It is not needed on EAP6 and WildFly.

-    $ cd ${wildfly.jboss.home}/standalone
+    $ cd ${jboss.as7.home}/standalone
     $ cp -r ${keycloak-war-dist-all}/deployments .

 To be able to run the demos you also need to install the Keycloak client adapter.
 For Wildfly: